Photography by Anna Nguyen

 Coldwater Oyster Market

 Chef Adam Nardis’ Coldwater Oyster Market celebrates the bounty of cold-water regions, with a focus on Atlantic Northeastern and Pacific Northwestern seafood.
-(Photo by Tina Sargeant)
+(Photo by Tina Sargeant)El Basque Vin & Pintxo Bar

-For something untried in the area, this tapas bar brings the Spanish- and French-influenced flavors of its namesake European region to a tiny corner of Bonita Springs’ Prado shopping center.
+F or something untried in the area, this tapas bar brings the Spanish- and French-influenced flavors of its namesake European region to a tiny corner of Bonita Springs’ Prado shopping center.
 With 10 tables and four counter seats looking into the kitchen, El Basque feels like someone’s living room, with navy walls covered with heavily framed, Impressionist-inspired art done by co-owner John Colón’s mother-in-law.
 “I like to say it looks like a millionaire’s den,” Colón, who is also behind Bodega Olé in the Naples Design District, says.

-El Basque Vin & Pintxo Bar
+El Basque Vin & Pinto Bar

 Chef Marcela Garcia helms the kitchen at this Bonita Springs tapas bar that honors one of the world’s best culinary regions: Basque Country.
 (Photo by Anna Nguyen)